Windows Media Player no sound? You’re not the only one. But don’t worry, it’s often quite easy to fix…

 3) Click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system (this requires the Pro version – you’ll be prompted to upgrade when you click Update All).

-4) Restart your computer, then play some audio in Windows Media Player to see if the no sound issue has been fixed.
+5) Play some audio in Windows Media Player to see if the no sound issue has been fixed.
+If yes, then congrats!
+If the issue remains, please try Fix 3, below.

 Fix 3: Update or reinstall Windows Media Player